StonedEdge/Retro-Lite-CM5/README.md

 - [x] Write HID controller code for RP2040.
 Verify basic gamepad functionality works as intended
 - [x] Integrate an IMU into the controller PCB for gyro functionality.
 Include EKF algorithm (MPU-6050 6-axis IMU)
 - [x] Redesign housing (increase 3mm in all directions) in Solidworks.
 Improve trigger feel and add battery mounting bracket
-- [ ] Redesign housing v2 (increase thickness to accomodate 10000mAh battery cell at 3.8v, mount battery and fan to front housing)
+- [x] Redesign housing v2 (increase thickness to accomodate 6Ah battery cell at 3.8v, mount battery and fan to front housing)
 - [ ] Adjust BQ24292i registers to charge to 4.35v max instead of 4.2v due to using LiHv cell
 - [x] Redesign housing with injection molding in mind - include appropriate draft angles, ribs, gussets, radiused corners & bosses
 - [x] Redesign housing to use original switch lite fan enclosure